Wade Hampton III: Postwar years

 Together with Lt.
 Gen. Jubal A. Early, Hampton became a proponent of the Lost Cause of the Confederacy movement.
 He worked to justify the Confederacy's loss and lamented the loss of his wealthy antebellum life.
-He embraced the negationist belief that slavery as practiced in the American South was benign and that Black people were racially inferior to White people.
-Hampton strenuously resented the U.S. government's use of United States Colored Troops in occupying forces in South Carolina.
+He embraced the negationist belief that slavery as practiced in the American South was benign and that black people were racially inferior to white people, but that upper-class whites like himself should act in paternalistic fashion.
+Hampton resented the U.S. government's use of United States Colored Troops in occupying forces in South Carolina.

-Hampton was offered the nomination for governor in 1865 but refused because he believed Northerners would naturally be suspicious of a former Confederate general seeking political office only months after the end of the Civil War.
+Hampton was offered the nomination for governor in 1865, but he refused because he believed that Northerners would naturally be suspicious of a former Confederate general seeking political office only months after the end of the Civil War.
 Hampton campaigned to ask supporters not to vote for him in the gubernatorial election.
 In 1868, he became the chair of the South Carolina Democratic Party central committee.
 That year, the Radical Republicans won the election.

 Hampton essentially ceased most overt political activity until 1876.
-He helped raise money for legal defense funds after the U.S. government began enforcing anti-Klan legislation of 1870 and 1871 to suppress the Klan's violence against freedmen and white Republicans.
-He was not known to have active involvement within the organization.
+He helped raise money for legal defense funds after the U.S. government began enforcing anti-Klan legislation of 1870 and 1871 to suppress the Ku Klux Klan's violence against freedmen and white Republicans.
+He was not active in the Klan.
 Hampton supported Matthew Calbraith Butler in the Union Reform campaign of 1870.